-In the \emph{pre-training stage}, we train a decoder \( F \), to produce adversarial noise \( \delta \) on large-scale datasets \( \mathcal{D}_p \).
+For \emph{self-supervised adversarial noise pre-training}, we train a decoder \( F \), to produce adversarial noise \( \delta \) on large-scale datasets \( \mathcal{D}_p \), using frozen encoder \( E \) as the surrogate model.
 Given a batch of images \( x \), we extract their embeddings using a frozen image encoder \( E \).
 These normalized embeddings \( \mathbf{z} \) are then fed into the decoder \( F \), which generates adversarial noise \( \delta \) corresponding to the images \( x \).
 To enhance generalization and computational efficiency, we introduce a \( K \)-augmentation strategy that creates multiple shuffled versions of the original images within each mini-batch.
-During this process, adversarial noise is added to the shuffled original images (unrelated images) to produce the adversarial images.
-After passing through \( E \), we employ a contrastive loss to maximize the cosine similarity between positive sample pairs (the \( i \)-th elements of the adversarial and original embeddings) while minimizing the similarity between negative sample pairs (the remaining elements).
-This approach trains the decoder \( F \) to ensure that the perturbed images resemble the original images in the embedding space of encoder \( E \), while distinguishing them from the shuffled versions.
+During this process, adversarial noise is added to the shuffled original images (random images) to produce the adversarial images.

-In the \emph{fine-tuning stage}, we adapt the pre-trained decoder \( F \) to a specific downstream dataset \( \mathcal{D}_f \).
-The frozen encoder \( E \) continues to provide embeddings that guide the generation of adversarial noise \( \delta \).
+For \emph{self-supervised adversarial noise fine-tuning}, we adapt the pre-trained decoder \( F \) to a specific downstream dataset \( \mathcal{D}_f \).
 We use an unrelated random image \( x_r \) from an external dataset \( \mathcal{D}_e \) as the clean image to synthesize the adversarial image \( x_r + \delta \).
-Unlike the pre-training stage, where only the encoder is utilized as a surrogate model, we introduce auxiliary models during the fine-tuning stage to enhance transferability.
-We tailor various fine-tuning strategies based on the requirements of each task.